TEAMS for Medical Missions

-Unfortunately, no. J-Teams are limited to a maximum of 20 people (including leadership from the home office) who are college age or older.
+Generally speaking, if your child hasn't graduated from high school yet, then the answer is no. However, we are willing to speak with you about your specific situation.
+Our J-Teams are limited to a maximum of 23 people (including leadership from the home office) and usually, all are college-age or older.
 Many J-Teamers work in areas requiring professional training - doctors, nurses, pharmacists.
-Other members will need to be proven in hard work for long hours and in situations requiring efficiency and teamwork.
-While not always "skilled" - builders, for example - J-Teamers have good potential in the areas where they will be functioning.
-There are many organizations that have developed programs especially for youth or families.
-We will be happy to furnish a list of such agencies upon request.
+Other members will need to be proven in their ability to work for long hours and in situations requiring efficiency and teamwork.

 Monday through Friday: After breakfast and devotions, you will be deployed to your medical, evangelism, teaching, or construction activity.
 At the end of a very full day, you will return to TEAMS House for dinner and preparations for the next day's work.
 Special ministry opportunities are provided in the evenings as well.

 Saturday will include a debriefing session and a time of testimony where we are encouraged with a review of what God has done during the ministry week.
 The remainder of the day will be free time to rest or pursue whatever other activities are available.
 Sunday morning the team travels back to Montego Bay airport for the return flight home.